 The Times Leader, a Civitas Media property, covers Northeastern Pennsylvania.

-Our seven-day print product is the largest newspaper in Civitas and the flagship of The Times Leader Media Group, a collection of print and digital products that cover the Scranton/Wilkes-Barre metropolitan area.
+Our seven-day print product is flagship of The Times Leader Media Group, a collection of print and digital products that cover the Scranton/Wilkes-Barre metropolitan area.

 Our website, timesleader.com, is the most-read news website in Luzerne County.

-The Times Leader is headquartered at 15 N. Main St. in Wilkes-Barre, just off Public Square.
+The Times Leader is headquartered at 90 E. Market St. in Wilkes-Barre, at the corner of Pennsylvania Avenue and Market Street.
 We also have offices in Pittston and Clarks Summit.

 In 1797, the Wilkes-Barre Gazette and Luzerne Advertiser became the first newspaper to serve the Wyoming Valley.
 Since then, a variety of community weeklies, foreign language publications and political notices have come and gone.